 Santa Anna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Santa Anna citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.15% of adults 25 and older in Santa Anna have a college degree.
+The percentage of adults in Santa Anna who are college-educated is close to the national average for all communities of 21.84%: 17.15% of the adults in Santa Anna have a bachelor's degree or advanced degree.

 The per capita income in Santa Anna in 2022 was $21,579, which is low income relative to Texas and the nation.
 This equates to an annual income of $86,316 for a family of four.
 However, Santa Anna contains both very wealthy and poor people as well.